nginx/unit/README.md

 - a web server for static media assets,
 - and an application server that runs code in seven languages.

-We are building a universal tool that compresses several layers of the modern application stack into a potent, coherent solution with a focus on performance, low latency, and scalability.
+Unit is a universal web app server that compresses several layers of the modern application stack into a potent, coherent solution with a focus on performance, low latency, and scalability.
 It is intended as a building block for any web architecture regardless of its complexity, from enterprise-scale deployments to